 You are also encouraged to get in touch with the Careers Team directly with requests and queries, including regarding personalised careers support for your child.
 We welcome feedback from parents and students on any aspect of the school’s careers programme.
 This is valuable in helping us to shape our careers activities.

 The Careers Department email address is email@example.com, and can also be reached by phone through the school reception.
-The office is currently unstaffed, but someone will return your call.

 In turn, we will keep in contact with details of the school’s careers provision and inform you of important developments in your child’s careers education.
 Updates on careers activities can also be found on the school’s social media channels.
 From time to time, we may also send out feedback forms and surveys as well as publicity for external career building activities parents and students may wish to take part in.